 US moves to rejoin UN rights council, reversing Trump anew

 The Biden administration is set to announce this week that it will reengage with the much-maligned U.N.
-Human Rights Council that former President Donald Trump withdrew from almost three years ago, U.S. officials said Sunday.
+Human Rights Council that former President Donald Trump withdrew from almost three years ago, U.S. officials said.
 The decision reverses another Trump-era move away from multilateral organizations and agreements.

-U..S. officials say Secretary of State Antony Blinken and a senior U.S. diplomat in Geneva will announce on Monday that Washington will return to the Geneva-based body as an observer with an eye toward seeking election as a full member.
+U..S. officials said Sunday that Secretary of State Antony Blinken and a senior U.S. diplomat in Geneva will announce on Monday that Washington will return to the Geneva-based body as an observer with an eye toward seeking election as a full member.
 The decision is likely to draw criticism from conservative lawmakers and many in the pro-Israel community.

 Trump pulled out of the world body's main human rights agency in 2018 due to its disproportionate focus on Israel, which has received by far the largest number of critical council resolutions against any country, as well as the number of authoritarian countries among its members and because it failed to meet an extensive list of reforms demanded by then-U.S. Ambassador to the United Nations Nikki Haley.

-That official and three others familiar with the decision were not authorized to discuss the matter publicly ahead of the announcement, and spoke on condition of anonymity.
+That official and three others familiar with the decision were not authorized to discuss the matter publicly ahead of the announcement and spoke on the condition of anonymity.

 Although the U.S. will have only nonvoting observer status on the council through the end of 2021, the officials said the administration intends to seek one of three full member seats — currently held by Austria, Denmark and Italy — from the “Western Europe and other states group” that come up for election later this year.